First Severe Bird Flu Case In US Sparks Alarm - UrduPoint

 First Severe Bird Flu Case In US Sparks Alarm

-Washington, (APP - UrduPoint / Pakistan Point News - 19th Dec, 2024) A patient in Louisiana has been hospitalized with a severe infection of avian influenza, authorities announced Wednesday, the first serious human case in the United States as fears grow of a possible bird flu pandemic.
+Washington, (APP - UrduPoint / Pakistan Point News - 19th Dec, 2024) An elderly patient in Louisiana is in "critical condition" with severe avian influenza, US authorities announced Wednesday, the first serious human case in the country as fears grow of a possible bird flu pandemic.

-The new case brings the total number of infections in the United States during the current 2024 outbreak to 61, with other patients experiencing mild symptoms they recovered from at home.
+The new case brings the total number of infections in the United States during the current 2024 outbreak to 61, as California declared an emergency in order to ramp up its response.

 "Over the 20-plus years of global experience with this virus, H5 infection has previously been associated with severe illness in other countries, including illnesses that resulted in death in up to 50 percent of cases," Demetre Daskalakis, a senior CDC official told reporters on a call.